Healing Gardens at the Cone Health Cancer Center and Wesley Long Hospital

-- The Wetland Garden will respect varied topography, foster biodiversity and restore natural stream and habitat.
+- The Wetland Garden has a varied topography, foster biodiversity and has restored a natural stream and habitat.

-- Decks and patios in the Wetland Garden will allow for expansion of the healing arts and support programming (such as yoga, meditation, journaling, painting and horticultural activities) to new outdoor spaces .
+- Decks and patios in the Wetland Garden will allow for expansion of the healing arts and support programming (such as yoga, meditation, journaling, painting and horticultural activities).

-- A Community Garden with planting beds will be used by staff nutritionists for teaching about nutrition and well- being during treatment.
+- A Community Garden with planting beds is available for staff nutritionists for teaching about nutrition and well- being during treatment.

 - The design incorporates a 6’ wide wheelchair accessible boardwalk and path through the wetland garden.